satwik2663/MYSQL-Scholarship-Management-Portal/README.md

 application form and the list of students fitting the criteria would be selected)<br>

 <b> Concepts Covered: </b>
-•	Created triggers, stored procedures, transaction, views to enforce business rules
+•	Created triggers, stored procedures, transaction, views to enforce business rules <br>
-•	The database was normalized to eliminate redundancy and to increase consistency
+•	The database was normalized to eliminate redundancy and to increase consistency <br>

 <b> ER diagram: </b>
 Attached